Graffersid Blogs

 Usage-centered Designs

-To build software that actually matters, you’ll need to understand you will use it and why.
+To build software that matters, you’ll need to understand how you will use it and why.
 In short, you would have to analyze the use of that particular software.
 Usage-centered design is a design approach where software is developed by keeping the users’ patterns and intentions in mind.
 In technical terms, users are grouped into abstract actors who interact with the software.

 Usage-centered designs are the most critical aspect of BDD.
-Understanding the user needs can allow developers to build software that will actually cater to the needs.
+Understanding the user needs can allow developers to build software that will cater to the needs.
 After all, understanding user behavior helps develop better software and meet all the needs.

 Ubiquitous Language